davidhiskett/awalsh/_posts/2024-08-18-navigation-redesign.md

 Minimum screen layout.

 ### REFLECTION
 This project took up more of our time than we had originally expected, but I personally enjoyed how that meant I was required to get involved in more of the UX research and planning to uncover the solutions we needed.
 The area that all of us wanted to develop further was giving users access to which activities fed into or out of others, which could be more than one and was not possible to see yet in this view.
-We did however massively improve the process page and all of us on the design team took a huge amount of satisfaction in hearing how much easier customers were reviewing their processes.
+We did however massively improve the process page and all of us on the design team took a huge amount of satisfaction in hearing how customers were reviewing their processes more efficiently.